 We would also be very pleased to hear from anyone who would like to become active in the Society.
 See the activism page for details.

-For more information, click here to download the conference poster (Acrobat file, 118KB).
+For more information, click here to download the conference poster (Word 2007 file, 204KB).

 The Society is pleased to announce the publication of "Up Then Brave Women": Manchester’s radical women 1819-1918 by Michael Herbert.
 This tells the dramatic stories of the women who challenged the status quo and campaigned for radical political and social change.
 There are chapters on Peterloo, Chartism, trade unionism and Votes for Women.